• Authorized ticket agency based in Vienna

 Opera in two acts by Wolfgang Amadeus Mozart

-About the production
+About the opera

 • Run time: 3hrs 15min, 1 intermission

-• Sung in: ITALIAN
+• Sung in: Italian

 • Subtitles: English, Italian and other languages